Aligning global ambition with maritime leadership.

 Maritime Beyond Methane (MARBEM) helps strengthen regulatory frameworks that drive credible, evidence-based action on maritime decarbonization.

-ISWG-GHG 20/3/9: This document shares the findings of a literature review and summary report on the well-to-tank (WtT) GHG intensity of liquefied natural gas (LNG).
+ISWG-GHG 20/3/9: This document shares the findings of a literature review and summary report on the well-to-tank (WtT) GHG intensity of LNG in Canada.
+It supports the broader objectives in respect of shipping's decarbonization and the implementation of the 2023 IMO Strategy on Reduction of GHG Emissions from Ships (2023 IMO GHG Strategy).

 The literature review referenced in this document can be found here, published by Energy and Environmental Research Associates, LLC on September 3, 2025.